meaningfy-ws/eforms-mapping-artefacts/src/README.md

 6.3.0 with Java 11.
 Later versions require Java 17 and may work, but are untested.
 Earlier versions will _not_ work due to RML funtion namespace differences (currently used in _languageMaps_).

+The structure of the RML files (we call them _modules_ because they are modular files with RML rules that work together when combined) is based on the primary/root class of a set of mapping rules, which are part of one or more _Mapping Groups_ (MGs) that share such a root class (the final segment of an MG name).
+An MG represents a logical grouping of related instances/resources (like a `foaf:Person` with all of its properties _and_ relationships together with the instances of those relationships).